 Argentina is the second largest economy in South America.
 Over 120 UK companies operate in Argentina, including over 20 FTSE 100 companies.
-Business opportunities are increasing as Argentina returns to growth and market conditions are liberalised.
+Following a change of government in December 2019, Argentina is reorganising its priorities and is seeking an export led growth focusing on four key industries: agriculture, knowledge based services, mining, and energy.

-Argentina has a natural resource base with high growth potential: it is the world's 5th largest producer of agricultural commodities, such as soy and maize; it has the world's 3rd largest deposits of shale gas and 4th largest deposits of shale oil and it has under exploited reserves of lithium, copper, gold and silver.
+Argentina has a natural resource base with high growth potential: it is the world's 5th largest producer of agricultural commodities, such as soy and maize; it has the world's 3rd largest deposits of shale gas and 4th largest deposits of shale oil and it has under exploited reserves of lithium, copper, gold, and silver.